CURRICULUM BASED PROGRAMS:

 This wonderful program illustrates the lifestyle of pioneer children and their families.
 Students learn how children lived without running water, indoor washrooms, electricity, and gender roles.
 Students are able to visually compare historical differences with today’s society.
 A hands-on activity is included with the tour

 What did pioneer children do for fun?
 Join us for the spectacular walk through and hands on activity.

-This program is suitable for students in primary grades
+This program is suitable for students in primary grades and now offered virtually.

 Herbs and Heritage